Python in Posit Workbench

 # /usr/home/<username>/my-project/.venv/bin/python3

 When running in remote environments, many Python applications require users to specify the URL prefix of where the application is running.
-How to set this prefix varies by application, but the rserver-url binary can be used to generate the value for a given port.
+Setting this prefix varies by application, but you can use the rserver-url binary to generate the value for a given port.
 The rserver-url binary is located at /usr/lib/rstudio-server/bin, and we recommend adding this location to your $PATH for easy retrieval.
-Retrieving the prefix for a session running at https://workbench-server/s/4566a3c9ab5a7ad01e1a7/ for port 8050 would look like the following:
+Retrieving the prefix for a session running at https://workbench-server/s/4566a3c9ab5a7ad01e1a7/ for port 8050 would look like:

 $ rserver-url -l 8050